OfficeDev/office-js-docs-pr/docs/outlook/manifests/pinnable-taskpane.md

 ## Handling UI updates based on currently selected message

-If your taskpane needs to update its UI or internal variables based on the current item, you'll need to register an event handler to get notified of the change.
+To update your taskpane's UI or internal variables based on the current item, you'll need to register an event handler to get notified of the change.

 ### Implement the event handler